Kybunga, South Australia

 Kybunga is a locality in the Mid North of South Australia.
 It was on the Gladstone railway line 87+1/2 mi north of Adelaide on the plains to the west of the Clare Valley.
 The Kybunga school opened in 1881 and closed in 1988, and the former Methodist and Uniting church that opened in 1886 is now a private residence.

-Kybunga was once a stop on the Hamley Bridge-Gladstone railway line from 1876 until 1989.